Hanfod Cymru is a national charitable fund exclusively for Wales, to strengthen community life in Wales.

-Our aim is to support local projects, the length and breadth of Wales.
+Our aim was to support local projects, the length and breadth of Wales.
 As a generalist grant maker we will seek to reflect the needs and demands of those who apply to us but we will have an initial emphasis on general social needs, on the arts and creativity, and on educational projects.

-We have structured our grant making in order to be able to respond to small community projects needing relatively modest sums, as well as to larger and more strategic ventures aimed at making a significant difference to people’s lives.
+We structured our grant making in order to be able to respond to small community projects needing relatively modest sums, as well as to larger and more strategic ventures aimed at making a significant difference to people’s lives.

 We are established as an independent charity